yurkinh/Xamarin.Forms/.github/CONTRIBUTING.md

 # Contributing

-Thanks you for your interest in contributing to Xamarin.Forms!
+Thank you for your interest in contributing to Xamarin.Forms!
 In this document, we'll outline what you need to know about contributing and how to get started.

 ## Code of Conduct